TL;DR

 The Crushing Cost of Care: As David's condition progresses, he requires specialised 24/7 care.
 The family opt for a high-quality residential care home specialising in dementia.

-Total Direct Financial Impact: £3,750,000 (David's lost income)
+Total Direct Financial Impact: £3,750,000 (David's lost income) (illustrative estimate)

 This figure doesn't even account for inflation, the cost of home modifications before residential care, or the funds diverted from their children's university education and inheritance.
-It represents the total destruction of a family's financial future, all stemming from a health crisis that began with subtle signs of accelerated brain aging.
+It represents the total destruction of a family's financial future, all stemming from a health crisis that began with subtle signs of accelerated brain ageing.

 While the statistics are alarming, you are not powerless.
 The single most effective step you can take to manage your brain health proactively is to secure comprehensive Private Medical Insurance (PMI).
 The NHS is a national treasure, but it is designed for acute care, not necessarily for the early, subtle investigation of cognitive concerns.
 This is where PMI provides its immense value.